garden-io/garden/docs/providers/terraform.md

 # `terraform` Provider

+This provider allows you to integrate Terraform stacks into your Garden project.
+See the [Terraform guide](../guides/terraform.md) for details and usage information.

 ## Reference

 Below is the schema reference for the `terraform` provider.
-For an introduction to configuring a Garden project with providers, please look at our [configuration guide](../../guides/configuration-files.md).
+For an introduction to configuring a Garden project with providers, please look at our [configuration guide](../guides/configuration-files.md).

 The reference is divided into two sections.
 The [first section](#complete-yaml-schema) contains the complete YAML schema, and the [second section](#configuration-keys) describes each schema key.